BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-007-incorrect-product-image-in-detail.md

 ## Description

-The Product Detail page displays a different product from the one selected on the Inventory page when using `problem_user`.
+For `problem_user`, the application displays incorrect product information when selecting a product and carrying it through the shopping flow.
+The Product Detail page displays a different product than the one selected, and the incorrect product information is also reflected in the Cart.

 ## Preconditions

 * User is logged in as `problem_user`.
+* Inventory page is displayed.
-* User is on the Inventory page.
+* Cart is empty.

 ## Steps to Reproduce

-1. Log in with `problem_user` / `secret_sauce`.
-2. Open the **Sauce Labs Backpack** from the Inventory page.
+1. Select **Sauce Labs Backpack** from the Inventory page.
+2. Observe the Product Detail page.
-3. Verify the product displayed on the Product Detail page.
+3. Verify that the displayed product matches the selected product.
+4. Add the product to the cart.
+5. Open the Cart.
+6. Verify the product name and image.

 ## Expected Result

-The Product Detail page should display the same product that was selected from the Inventory page.
+The selected product should be displayed correctly on the Product Detail page and the same product, with the correct product information and image, should appear in the Cart.

 ## Actual Result

-The Product Detail page displays a different product instead of the selected **Sauce Labs Backpack**.
+A different product is displayed on the Product Detail page instead of the selected **Sauce Labs Backpack**.
+The incorrect product information/image is also reflected in the Cart.

 ## Evidence